 4. Do they offer unique items?

-Supplying one-of-a-kind auction items is another key feature to look for when researching the supplier.
+Supplying one-of-a-kind auction items is another key feature to look for when researching suppliers.
 In general, suppliers are likely to have a deal in place with their own suppliers to increase the number of elite items and experiences.
 Make sure you take advantage of these!
-Limited edition items and experiences can entice bidders to bid higher; a pair of concert tickets is great, but easily available to anyone who has the money.
-A VIP backstage pass, to that same concert, and entrance to the exclusive after-party is much more likely to excite your crowd and, in turn, get them to bid more.
+Limited edition items and experiences can entice bidders to bid higher; a pair of concert tickets is great, but easily available.
+However, if you included VIP backstage passes and entrance to the exclusive after-party your donors are more likely to be intrigued.

 5. How does their pricing structure work?

 It’s paramount you understand how they price their items.
 As stated before, the company should be transparent about costs and revenue made from each item.
 Generally, they will have a variety of pricing structures, most commonly either percentage based or cap based.
-Percentage based pricing structure means that the company will take a fixed percentage of what you sell the item for, sometimes in addition to the starting price.
+A percentage based pricing structure means that the company will take a fixed percentage of what you sell the item for, sometimes in addition to the starting price.
 What is more secure is when a company has set a cap on how much revenue they will generate from a particular auction item.
-Make sure you’re well versed on the company’s specific pricing structure to get the very best out of the items and experience you’re providing.
+Make sure you’re well versed on the company’s specific pricing structure to raise as much as possible.